jjpickering10/CI-MS2-PokerQuiz/README.md

 As a first time visitor:

-1. I want to - easily navigate the quiz games.
+1. I want to - easily navigate the quiz games and understand the rules of each.
 2. I want to - test my knowledge on the game of poker.
 3. I want to - find out my score.